paritytech/polkadot-sdk/src/api/chainHead_unstable_body.md

 }
 ```

-After an `"event": "done"`, `"event": "inaccessible"`, or `"event": "disjoint"` is received, no more notification will be generated.
+The `disjoint` event indicates that the `followSubscriptionId` is dead.

-**Note**: Other events might be added in the future, such as reports on the progress of the fetch.
+No more event will be generated with this `subscriptionId`.

 ## Possible errors